12:00 01 July 2013

 "Ground" means this football stadium and all locations owned, occupied or utilised by the Club.

 "Club" means this football club.

-"Match" means any association football match taking place at the Ground.
+"Match" means any association football match (or any part or aspect of such a match) taking place at the Ground.

 "Material" means any audio, visual or audio-visual material or any information or data.